Invadermonky/BakedEnchants/README.md

-# Baked Enchants
+## Baked Enchants

 Baked Enchants is a backport of Quarks "Fortunate Gold" feature commissioned [Foreck1](https://www.curseforge.com/members/foreck1/projects) for use in the [Rebirth of the Night (RotN)](https://www.curseforge.com/minecraft/modpacks/rebirth-of-the-night) modpack.

-This mod allows users to define enchantments that will be included on items by default when pulled from JEI or crafted at a crafting table.
-By default, Baked Enchants gives Golden Pickaxes Fortune II and Golden Swords Looting II.
-Additional items and enchantments can be defined in the configuration.
+## What does it do?

-Baked Enchantments will add all defined enchantments to the item display in JEI and in the creative menu.
-Items crafted at a crafting table will have the enchantments applied automatically.
+Baked Enchants allows users to define enchantments that will be included on items by default.
+Configured enchantments will be included on the item when pulled from JEI, the creative menu or crafted at a crafting table.

-However, nearly all modded crafting methods will not have the enchantments applied automatically.
-Any items crafted through modded processes will require manually adding the enchantments via Crafttweaker or Groovyscript.
+## Integration

-Because mods do not call the initialization code for item creation through crafting, Baked Enchants includes a simple Crafttweaker helper method to automatically add all baked enchants to an item.
-Simply call the method from within any function, and it will take care of the rest.
+Because most mods do not call the initialization code for item creation through crafting, Baked Enchants includes a simple scripting helper method to automatically add all baked enchants to an item.
+Simply call the method from within any function, and it will add all baked enchantments to the item.
 ```zenscript
 import mods.bakedenchants.BakedEnchants;